shays10/jvmworkshop/README.md

 Solution [is here](/AirbnbReviews/solution/Solution.md)

 ### "YouTube Likes Calculator" App
-The YouTube Likes Calculator is an app that can read CSV files that contains data on youtube videos such as: views, likes reviews dates and more.
+The YouTube Likes Calculator is an app that can read CSV files that contains data on YouTube videos such as: views, likes review dates and more.

 The app goes over the data and calculates the average likes for video per country.

-1. In your terminal navigate to LikesCalculator execute `/.compile.sh` and `./run.sh`.
-Your jetty server should be up and running.
+1. In your terminal navigate to `LikesCalculator` execute `/.compile.sh` and `./run.sh`.
+Your Jetty server should be up and running.
+2. Run `curl localhost:8080/` to fire up a single request.
+You app has crashed!
+3. Now let's run the app with more memory. `java -Xmx512M -jar target/LikesCalculator-1.0-SNAPSHOT-jar-with-dependencies.jar`
-2. In a separate terminal window run `./create_load.sh`
+4. In a separate terminal window run `./create_load.sh`.
+This will fire 10K requests.
-5. Monitor it.
-Do you think there is a leak?
+5. What is happening?
+Is there a leak?
+(Try to use the `Surviving Generations` metric again).

 Solution [is here](/LikesCalculator/solution/Solution.md)